awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-nested-applications.md

 A serverless application can include one or more **nested applications**\.
 You can deploy a nested application as a stand\-alone artifact or as a component of a larger application\.

 As serverless architectures grow, common patterns emerge in which the same components are defined in multiple application templates\.
 You can now separate out common patterns as dedicated applications, and then nest them as part of new or existing application templates\.
-With nested applications, you can stay more focused on the business logic unique to your application\.
+With nested applications, you can stay more focused on the business logic that's unique to your application\.

 To define a nested application in your serverless application, use the [AWS::Serverless::Application](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template.html#serverless-sam-template-application) resource type\.